dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

     predictions = xarray.open_dataset('/data/ecmwf/000490262cdd067721a34112963bcaa2b44860ab.nc').chunk('auto')
 ```

-Another context manager in the library, `propagate_pools`, ensures that this resource pinning is respected
+In this case we need another context manager in the library, `propagate_pools`, to ensure that the annotation is not lost when the task graph is processed and executed

 ```python